dxcqcv/dxcqcv.github.io/_posts/2016-12-04-pug-loader-problem.md

 ---
 layout: post
-tilte: pug-loader cannot be passed data or locals in webpack
+title: pug-loader cannot be passed data or locals in webpack
 tags:
 - pug-loader
 - webpack